open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

 > IMPORTANT: Not all OpenLayers [View](https://openlayers.org/en/latest/apidoc/module-ol_View-View.html) properties are supported.
-For example, you cannot set the target because the target is controlled by the `<MapContainer />`.
+> For example, you cannot set the target because the target is controlled by the `<MapContainer />`.

 #### Layer configuration

 Configure your custom layer inside the [Map configuration](#md:map-configuration) by using the OpenLayers [`Layer`](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html) as `layer` property.

 Always use the provided layer model to access the layer initially.
-Use `.olLayer` only, when the raw instance is required, e.g. set opacity.
+Use `.olLayer` only, when the raw instance is required, for example to set the opacity.

-To access specific layers use the Layer Collection methods, e.g. `getAllLayers`, `getBaseLayers`, `getOperationalLayers`.
+To access specific layers use the Layer Collection methods, such as `getAllLayers`, `getBaseLayers`, `getOperationalLayers`.
 Layers should not be manually removed from the map via `.olMap`.
 Only use `removeLayerById` to remove a layer.

-Example: Simple implementation of a layer configuration.
+Example: Implementation of a layer configuration.

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts